 After you watch our videos, use Boards and Beyond quizzes to test yourself.
-We offer over 1600 USMLE-style questions related to the content in our videos.
+We offer more than 2000 USMLE-style questions related to the content in our videos.
 These are written using USMLE question writing guidelines to emulate what you'll see on the actual exam.
 Track your progress on our quiz question page including number of questions you have used in each category along with percent answered correctly.
 We currently offer quiz questions in cardiology, pulmonary, renal, hematology, pathology, biochemistry, genetics, immunology, gastroenterology, endocrinology, cell biology, biostats & epidemiology, behavioral science, basic pharmacology, and infectious disease.
 More questions will be added until each section and video in our library has an associated quiz.

 A 70-year-old man presents with chest pain and the ECG shown below.
 On initial evaluation his blood pressure is 90/50mmHg.
 Exam reveals a regular heart rhythm with no murmurs, clear lungs, and jugular venous pressure of 12mmHg (normal <8).
 He is administered sublingual nitroglycerine for ongoing chest pain.
 After receiving the drug he complains of dizziness and headache.
 Blood pressure decreases to 70/30mmHg.